Service Overrides

 In service and resource pages

 Services that are service overrides are flagged as such in the service page header.
-On hover, find the list of base services where the service name is overriden, in a custom way, or as the default setting of the integration.
+On hover, find the list of base services where the service name is overridden, in a custom way, or as the default setting of the integration.

 In service maps